shakeel-faiz/FF/11Nov-24/N02-max.md

 ## What is a MAX file?

-The **.max file extension** is associated with **Autodesk 3ds Max**, a popular 3D modeling, animation, and rendering software.
-The .max file is a **3ds Max Scene File**, and it contains information about the 3D scene, including the geometry, textures, lighting, cameras, and other settings.
+The **.max file extension** is associated with **Autodesk 3ds Max**, a popular 3D modeling, animation and rendering software; the .max file is **3ds Max Scene File** and it contains information about 3D scene including geometry, textures, lighting, cameras and other settings.

-When you save a project or scene in Autodesk 3ds Max, it is typically stored with the .max file extension.
-This file format allows users to save and later reopen their 3D projects to continue working on them.
-The .max files may become quite large, especially for complex scenes with detailed 3D models and textures.
+When you save project or scene in Autodesk 3ds Max, it is typically stored with the .max file extension; this file format allows users to save and later reopen their 3D projects to continue working on them; the .max files may become quite large, especially for complex scenes with detailed 3D models and textures.

 ## MAX File Format - More Information